-In 2010 the proceeds of the sale of Doxford Hall were given to the charity and the Memorandums and Articles of Association were changed to that of only being involved in the transportation of cancer patients and renamed Daft as a Brush Cancer Patient Care.
+In 2010 the proceeds of the sale of Doxford Hall Hotel and Spa were given to the charity and the Memorandums and Articles of Association were changed to that of only being involved in the transportation of cancer patients and renamed Daft as a Brush Cancer Patient Care.

-To date the charity has a fleet of 20 ambulances, 18 of which have been adopted by primary schools from across the region and 2 by the Great North Children’s Hospital.
-Over 250 volunteers are employed as ambulance drivers/companions; staffing the information desk at the Freeman Hospital, the shop in Eldon Garden and at Daft as a Brush House.
+To date the charity has a fleet of 29 ambulances, 20 of which have been adopted by primary schools from across the region and 2 by the Great North Children’s Hospital.
+Over 300 volunteers are employed as ambulance drivers/companions; staffing the information desk at the Freeman Hospital, the shop in Eldon Garden and at Daft as a Brush House.
 However, the charity still requires more volunteers so why not apply on-line or download an application form.

 The charity, Daft as a Brush Cancer Patient Care, provides a free transport service to and from the Freeman/RVI Hospitals for outpatients undergoing chemotherapy and/or radiotherapy treatment – some from as far afield as the Scottish Borders, North Yorkshire and West Cumbria.

-In 2015 over 15,000 cancer patient journeys were only made possible by the dedication and service of the magnificent team of volunteers and staff from the Northern Centre for Cancer Care.
+In 2018 some 40,000 cancer patient journeys were only made possible by the dedication and service of the magnificent team of volunteers and staff from the Northern Centre for Cancer Care.